headjump/ld39/api.md

 ### `ent_consumer()` (as `st.consumer`)

 Handles consuming of caught entities. `.add(entity)` and.
-Crane can only shoot again if consumer is not `.busy`
+If crane shoots while consumer is `.busy`, it will launch the orb instead of it's claw.
+This is the only way to attack opponents.

 ---